 Organic Lawn Care for Your Peace of Mind

-For a healthier lawn with fewer herbicides and pesticides, American Turf & Tree Care provides organic lawn care as part of our 5-star lawn care program.
-Your lawn will be thick and lush with enhanced color through the use of millions of beneficial microbes and disease-fighting fungi.
+For a healthier turf with fewer herbicides and pesticides, American Turf & Tree Care provides organic lawn care as part of our 5-star program.
+Your grass will be thick and lush with enhanced color through the use of millions of beneficial microbes and disease-fighting fungi.

-Our organic lawn care package provides additional benefits such as:
+Our organic package provides additional benefits such as:

-- Reduced maintenance—With organic nutrition, your lawn is better able to utilize moisture and nutrients because of enhanced root growth.
+- Reduced maintenance: With organic nutrition, your turf is better able to utilize moisture and nutrients because of enhanced root growth.
 This means less watering and mowing!

-- Long-term protection—Our organic lawn care program defends your lawn against costly damage like drought, temperature extremes, and frost damage.
+- Long-term protection: Our organic lawn care program defends your yards against costly damage like drought, temperature extremes, and frost damage.

-- Reduced environmental footprint—carbohydrate production and soil microbe stimulation with humic acid and fulvic acid means that your lawn gets all the treatment without causing any unnecessary harm to our beautiful state.
+- Reduced environmental footprint: carbohydrate production and soil microbe stimulation with humic acid and fulvic acid mean that your grass gets all the treatment without causing any unnecessary harm to our beautiful state.

 Add Targeted Grub Control Service for Year-Round Defense

 Brown patches?
 Bare spots?
 Grubs and bill bugs could be to blame.
-These pests invade your lawn underground, eating away at the roots.
-By the time you notice the brown patches or spongy spots on your lawn, the entire area has already been infested.
+These pests invade underground, eating away at the roots.
+By the time you notice the brown patches or spongy spots, the entire area has already been infested.
 Keep these sneaky pests from destroying your grass with additional grub control services!